anhchor/nightfalls/nightfalls/lake-of-shadows.md

 ### Taken Blights

 Destroy them in reverse order (3 → 2 → 1).
 This prevents waves of ads and Champions from spawning in.
 This does not affect Platinum Rewards, as the Champions don't spawn in at all.
+You can stand on top of the blight without taking damage.

 ### Bridge

+You can bait the two Unstoppable Champions at the entrance into the hallway to pick them off one at a time.
 Watch out for Taken boop cannons in the walls that will launch you off the map or into walls.
+It's possible for your Ghost to be located in an unreachable spot if you die.

+### Stairs

+Watch for solar-shielded Taken Knights that have an AOE fire attack.

+### Wizard Room

+The Wizard has a Void shield and summons Shadow Thrall.

 ### Boss Room